 - What is a mineral?

 - Mode of occurrence of Minerals

 - Ferrons and Non-Ferrons Minerals

 - Non-Metallic Minerals

 - Rock Minerals

 - Conservation of Minerals

 - Energy Resources

 - Conventional and Non-Conventional

-- Conservation of Energy Resources
+- o Conservation of Energy Resources

-6. Manufacturing Industries:
+6. Manufacturing Industries

 - Importance of manufacturing

 - Contribution of Industry to National Economy

 - Industrial Location

 - Classification of Industries

-- Spatial distribution

-- Industrial pollution and environmental

-- Explain the importance of agriculture in national economy. - Identify various types of farming and discuss the various farming methods; describe the spatial distribution of major crops as well as understand the relationship between rainfall regimes and cropping pattern. - Explain various government policies for institutional as well as technological reforms since independence. - Identify different types of minerals and energy resources and places of their availability - Feel the need for their judicious utilization degradation government towards sustainable development.
+- Explain the importance of agriculture in national economy. - Identify various types of farming and discuss the various farming methods; describe the spatial distribution of major crops as well as understand the relationship between rainfall regimes and cropping pattern. - Explain various government policies for institutional as well as technological reforms since independence. - Identify different types of minerals and energy resources and places of their availability - Feel the need for their judicious utilization

-- Bring out the importance of industries in the national economy as well as understand the regional disparities which resulted due to concentration of industries in some areas. - Discuss the need for a planned industrial development and debate over the role of
+Bring out the importance of industries in the national economy as well as understand the regional disparities which resulted due to concentration of industries in some areas.